bengler/checkpoint/README.md

     /api/checkpoint/v1/identity/me?session=10e9pde6ww4kr5nv7y9k54kei1dj1lfe9s [...]

-Checkpoint expects to find the session string in one of two places.
+Pebbles expect to find the session string in one of two places.
 First it looks for a url-parameter named 'session', if it is not found there it will attempt to retrieve it from a cookie named 'checkpoint.session'.
 If neither of these are present the request will be processed without authentication.

 ## Fingerprinting